Some Canadian communities might lose TV in 2023: advocate | CBC News

 Key service utilized by small cable companies won't be supported beyond 2022

-Some Canadian communities, especially in rural and remote regions, might not have television services by Jan.
-1, 2023.
+Some Canadian communities, especially in rural and remote regions, might not have television services by this time next year.

 "It may very well be that these communities will lose access to television," Thomson said.